Texas Unlawful Possession of a Firearm & Unlawful Carrying Weapon (UCW)

 After a license revocation, you may re-apply for an LTC 2 years AFTER the revocation if the cause of the revocation does not exist on the date of the second anniversary.
 If the cause of revocation still exists at that time, you may only reapply 2 years AFTER the revocation stops existing.
 Texas Government Code § 411.186(c).

-In other words, because a person is ineligible to hold a license if they have a misdemeanor conviction within the 5 years before application, they would be ineligible to reapply for 7 years after a misdemeanor conviction.
+In other words, because you are ineligible to hold a license if you have a misdemeanor conviction within the 5 years before application, you would be ineligible to reapply for 7 years after a misdemeanor conviction.
+Contact us if you are unsure about your LTC status.

 Texas Government Code § 411.172(3)